dashingsoft/pyarmor/docs/how-to/register.rst

 - **Pyarmor 9.2**

+  From Pyarmor 9.0+ upgrade to 9.2, something is changed for :term:`Pyarmor CI` and :term:`Pyarmor Group`.
+If Pyarmor version < 9.0, please also check the changes in above **Pyarmor 9.0**.

   - :term:`Pyarmor CI`

     It need request new ci regfile for new version.
 The old one still works for old version.